 Leafy greens contain nitrates and potassium, which can help lower blood pressure.
 Whether you prefer them raw in salads or cooked in a side dish, leafy greens are beneficial to your health.
 Some examples of leafy greens to add to your menu include the following:

 It's common knowledge that salt is a major contributor to high blood pressure.
 However, if you're used to seasoning your food with salt, you may want another way to boost the seasoning in your dish.
 Luckily, garlic is a great way to flavor many different types of food, and it actually helps lower your blood pressure.
 By elevating the amount of nitric oxide in the body, garlic helps dilate blood vessels and decrease blood pressure.

 When facing a table laden with special desserts, it can be difficult to resist your favorites.
 Luckily, one of fall's most popular spices can regulate your blood pressure.
 Cinnamon has been proven to lower both systolic and diastolic blood pressure short term.
-The spice is a favorite for flavoring breakfast breads, oatmeal, and many desserts.
+The spice is a favorite for flavoring breakfast bread, oatmeal, and many desserts.
 Cut back on some of the sugar you commonly use in desserts and add extra cinnamon for sweet flavor without the unhealthy side effects.

-Daily consumption of beets can lower your blood pressure for both the short and long term.
+Daily consumption of beets can lower your blood pressure in both the short and long term.
 Beets make flavorful juices, side dishes, and even chips.
 Beets have a high level of inorganic nitrate, making this vegetable nearly as effective as some medications when consumed daily.
 Beets can also be added to your traditional salad and stir-fry recipes.

 5. Sweet Potatoes